SuperOfficeDocs/superoffice-docs/docs/service/set-up-facebook-integration.md

 ## Create an application on Facebook

-First, you will need to create an application on Facebook with the user you want to retrieve messages from, or the owner of the page.
+First, you will need to create an application on Facebook with the user you want to retrieve messages from or the owner of the page.

 1. Go to [http://developers.facebook.com/apps][5] (make sure you are signed in to Facebook) or click **apps** from developers.facebook.com.